MicrosoftDocs/iis-docs/iis/wmi-provider/webproxyscriptsettings-class.md

 ---
 title: "WebProxyScriptSettings Class"
-description: This article provides code samples and syntax for the WebProxyScriptSettings class.
-This class configures Web proxy scripts.
-ms.date: "10/07/2016"
-ms.assetid: 3e5f9462-6c46-4242-be1f-9c7c08928258
+description: Instances of WebProxyScriptSettings class are contained in the WebProxyScript property of the SettingsSection class. ms.date: "10/07/2016" ms.assetid: 3e5f9462-6c46-4242-be1f-9c7c08928258
 ---